siyinghan/web-info-collector/README.md

 Run `npm install` to install dependencies.

-Run `node index.js` to execute the code.
+Run `node index.js` to collect information.

+- Use mysqlConfig from `./mysql-config-local.js` when running the code in local.
+- Use mysqlConfig from `./mysql-config-server.js` when running the code in server.

-Data will be stored in the MySQL table.
+The tables in MySQL need to be created before running the code.
+And the collected data will be stored in the corresponding tables.

-Run `node check-request-info-id.js` to check if the request info in the request_info table is correct.
+Run `node check-request-info.js` to check if the request info in the request_info table is correct.

 ## MySQL table